Where to eat in Kerry

 Out of the Blue

 No reservations.
 No menu until the fishing boat comes in.
 Tiny blue wooden shack on the Dingle waterfront, but possibly the finest seafood in Ireland.
-Queue; it's worth it.
+Queue; it is worth it.

 Dingle harbour